Tag Archives: Dave Bloomquist

 “From where?”

-He bought the VW at a used car lot on East 78th and Carnegie.
-It was two or three miles away, on the Miracle Mile of used car lots.
+He bought the VW at a used car lot on E. 78th and Carnegie Ave..
+It was two or three miles away, on the Misery Mile of used car lots.

 “Where is Chocolate George buried, exactly?”
 I asked.